-The congregation of the former Church of Ireland parish church had dwindled throughout the latter half of the 20th century and, having fallen into disrepair, the building was deconsecrated in 2003.
+The congregation of the former Church of Ireland parish church had dwindled throughout the latter half of the 20th century and the building, having fallen into disrepair, was deconsecrated in 2003.
 Cushendun Building Preservation Trust was established to rescue this iconic local landmark and it galvanised the support of the entire local community, the Church of Ireland Representative Church Body and funding bodies to restore the building to its former architectural glory and fit it to host new activities.

 The Old Church Centre now opens its doors as a unique venue for heritage, arts and community uses and welcomes visitors to the area to explore and learn about the building’s part in Cushendun’s history.
-The venue can also be hired for corporate and private functions, including weddings, and is an ideal location for retreats and workshops.
+The venue can also be hired for corporate and private functions, including weddings, and it is an ideal location for retreats and workshops.

 Old Church Centre facilities